 On an early spring day you might find Mary in her kitchen stirring up a pot of Sunchoke and Leek soup.
 Mary loves the sunchoke, also known as Jerulasem artichoke, for its nutty flavor and because it is available nearly year round (it can overwinter beneath the soil).
 On the nutrition side, this tubular relative of the sunflower is packed with iron, potassium, phosphorous and vitamin C. Simple to grow, sunchokes are also available in most well-stocked produce sections and at spring farmers markets.
 As for the leeks in this recipe, find those on a walk in the woods when the snow melts.

-2 tablespoons butter 2 tablespoons olive oil
+- 2 tablespoons olive oil

-2 leeks (use wild ones if available) halved lengthwise and sliced crosswise
+- 2 leeks (use wild ones if available) halved lengthwise and sliced crosswise

-1 K sunchokes, skin on, chopped to 2 lbs.
+- 1 & 1/2 to 2 lbs sunchokes, skin on, chopped

-2 stalks celery, chopped
+- 2 stalks celery, chopped

-1 carrot, chopped
+- 1 carrot, chopped

-3 cloves garlic, minced
+- 3 cloves garlic, minced

 - Salt & pepper

-2 teaspoons dried or a handful chopped fresh, tarragon
+- 2 teaspoons dried or a handful chopped fresh, tarragon

-2 bay leaves
+- 2 bay leaves

-5 cups broth, chicken or vegetable
+- 5 cups broth, chicken or vegetable

-Optional: seasonal greens such as arugula, spinach, or dandelion, chopped
+- Optional: seasonal greens such as arugula, spinach, or dandelion, chopped

-Optional: sautéed chopped mushrooms or bacon for topping
+- Optional: sautéed chopped mushrooms or bacon for topping

 Heat butter and olive oil over medium heat in soup pot.
 Add the leeks and stir and cook until translucent, about 4 minutes.
 Add the sunchokes, celery, carrot, and garlic.
 Season with salt and pepper.
 Turn heat up to high and sauté for a couple of minutes.
 Add the tarragon and bay leaves and cook another minute until fragrant.
 Add the broth and bring to a boil.
 Reduce heat to low and simmer until vegetables are tender, about 30 minutes.